Who we are

 Prior to entering the field of psychedelic assisted therapy, Greg spent 16 years developing expertise in operations, strategy, clinician relationships and community partnerships to drive strategic growth across the continuum of large, fully integrated, multi-channel health care systems.
 He previously served as Vice President of Strategic Planning, Business Development, and Innovation at Bon Secours Health System.
 Greg received his BS in Biology from Spring Hill College and his Master of Health Administration from Virginia Commonwealth University.

-Greg’s motivation in supporting the PSI team is to help be on the leading edge of innovation in navigating and integrating psychedelic-assisted therapies into the broader behavioral health care system with access and affordability as top priorities.
+Greg’s motivation in joining the PSI team is to help be on the leading edge of innovation in navigating and integrating psychedelic-assisted therapies into the broader behavioral health care system with access and affordability as top priorities.